martintrollip/kotlin-journey/advanced-android/android-testing-starter-code/README.md

 ## Integration tests
 A good candidate for integration tests is always a Fragment since it goes hand-in-hand with it's view model.
 Check that the view module is actually updating the UI.
 We can also test navigation.
 This is still not an end-end test since things like the activity will just be generic "empty activities".
 And the data layer will be Fakes.
+These usually goes in the `androidTest` directrory since it's a visual component and it's a good idea to render these on a device.

+Rule of thumb, if you test something visual, make it an instrumentation test.

 ## Fragment integration tests